-Note: Fees and Charges are subject to review in future years due to inflationary pressures.
+Note: Fees and Charges are subject to review in 24/25 updates will be factored in to Final Budget Full Council report.
+Please also note that Fees and Charges are subject to review in future years due to inflationary pressures.